HugoKlepsch/coopWebsiteCarnegie1/README.md

 This repo is for the planning and development of my website.

-The website will be the blog for the first four months of my first coop, Carnegie technologies. (may 2017 - Sept 2017)
+The website will be the blog for my first coop, Carnegie technologies. (may 2017 - December 2017)